benja-wu/mini-sharing/2022/11-28_k8s_operator_sdk_introduction.md

 ## Take away

 1. K8s uses an operator pattern for extending its capacity.
-2. Using operator-sdk can generate code framework
+2. Using operator-sdk simplifies our K8s operator development